georust/docker-images/README.md

 ### Update the `geo` crate

 - When the PR has merged and the `proj` crate has been published, you can update [geo](https://github.com/georust/geo) to use the new `proj` crate:

-### Publishing docker containers

-To publish all the containers for a version of rust:

-    # e.g. to publish geo-ci:rust-1.58, proj-ci:rust-1.58, etc.
-    ./run-rust.sh 1.58 -- make publish-all

-You can quickly publish multiple versions like this:

-    ./run-rust.sh 1.58 1.59 -- make publish-all